 127 MacDougal Street (between West 3rd and 4th Streets), Greenwich Village

 Get ready, Prospect Heights: BierWax will be opening shortly in your hood.
-The venue, which developers exuberantly describe as “malted grains, water, yeast, and hops mixed with a pinch of 45s, a cup of boom-bap, and a heaping tablespoon of funk,” will be yet another fun multipurpose record store for locals and visitors alike.
-Not only will plenty of great tunes be on continuous tap, so will some slammin’ brews, including draught beers from breweries across Long Island and upstate New York.
+The venue, which developers exuberantly describe as “malted grains, water, yeast, and hops mixed with a pinch of 45s, a cup of boom-bap, and a heaping tablespoon of funk,” will be a fun vinyl record bar for locals and visitors alike.
+Not only will plenty of great tunes be on continuous tap (for your listening pleasure only!), so will some slammin’ brews, including draught beers from breweries across Long Island and upstate New York.
 Wine snobs, rejoice: There will also be a modest selection of good vino.
 Expect to see plenty of fun and enriching events take place—the owners plan on hosting live DJ sets, parties for book releases, discussion panels on all sorts of current events, and more.
 Cool aside: BierWax was partly crowd-funded on Indiegogo, where it raised more than $35,000.

 556 Vanderbilt Avenue, Prospect Heights

 Rough Trade NYC